-Ramadan Tips and Tricks
+Ramadan Tips for Everyone

 - Gargle and use a mouthwash to keep your breath fresh.
 You can even use Miswak regularly as it can help cleanse one’s teeth and controls mouth odor.